-API: Short for Application Programming Interface.
-It is a set of rules and protocols that allows different software applications to communicate with each other.
+API (Application Programming Interface): It is a set of rules and protocols that allows different software applications to communicate with each other.
 It acts as a mediator, enabling the exchange of data, features, and functionalities between apps.
 APIs simplify software development by allowing developers to integrate existing services rather than building them from scratch.

 Examples of APIs: